SweetTrip

 Diabetic Blisters

-Although blisters are extremely common, they can be threatening for diabetics due to higher risks of infection.
+Although blisters are widespread, they can be threatening for people with diabetes due to the higher risks of infection.
 Diabetic feet are more sensitive and prone to infections.
 Any blister should be well-taken care of to avoid further complications.
-Don’t “pop” them: Their upper skin helps prevent an infection!
+Don’t “pop” them: Their upper skin helps prevent a disease!

-Blisters are generally caused by friction from the shoes or socks you’re wearing.
+Blisters are generally caused by friction from your shoes or socks.
 That’s why diabetic shoes have a seamless and soft protective interior lining, and diabetic socks are crafted in blister-proof materials.

 Diabetes Swollen Feet and Ankles

 Feet swelling (Edema) is caused by water retention in the feet, ankles, and sometimes legs.
 It is a common problem among people with diabetes.
-It can originate from various diabetes-related factors such as poor blood circulation, venous insufficiency, heart or kidney problems, obesity… Swollen feet can be very painful and cause great difficulty to walk or even stand up.
+It can originate from various diabetes-related factors such as poor blood circulation, venous insufficiency, heart or kidney problems, and obesity… Swollen feet can be harrowing and cause great difficulty walking or standing up.

 Diabetes Dry Feet and Cracked Heels

-High blood sugar levels can cause dehydration, and your skin suffers from it too.
+High blood sugar levels can cause dehydration, and your skin suffers too.
 At times, the skin of your feet can get very dry.
-This is not a “medical condition” but it can lead to many of them.
-Dry skin can peel or crack and get infected, causing further complications such as foot ulcers.
-A good diabetic foot lotion plays a major role in diabetic foot care
+This is not a “medical condition” but can lead to many.
+Dry skin can peel or crack and infect, causing further complications such as foot ulcers.
+An excellent diabetic foot lotion plays a significant role in diabetic foot care

 Diabetes cracked heels from dry feet